Rashid Jahan

 Rashid Jahan (25 August 1905 – 29 July 1952) was an Indian writer and medical doctor known for her Urdu literature and trenchant social commentaries.
 She wrote short stories and plays and contributed to Angarey (1932), a collection of unconventional short stories written in collaboration with Sajjad Zaheer, Ahmed Ali, and Mahmuduz Zafar.

-During her lifetime, Jahan was an active member of the Progressive Writers' Movement and the Indian People's Theatre Association.
-Jahan has been called one of the first ever feminists and was a leading Indian Communist.
+Jahan was an active member of the Progressive Writers' Movement and the Indian People's Theatre Association.
+She has been called one of the first ever feminists and was a leading Indian communist.
 These two schools of thought animated Jahan's life and literary output.

 Biography

 Early life

 Rashid Jahan was born on 25 August 1905 in Aligarh.
-She was the eldest of seven children born to Sheikh Abdullah and his wife Begum Wahid Jahan.
+She was the eldest of seven children born to Sheikh Abdullah and his wife Waheed Jahan Begum.
 Her father was a leading pioneer of women's English-based education in India and established the Women's College, Aligarh at the Aligarh Muslim University.
 Sheikh Abdullah also ran the Urdu literary journal Khatun, which promoted women's emancipation and education, and to which Jahan's mother was a frequent contributor.
 As Jahan's future sister-in-law, Hamida Saiduzzafar, related in a 1973 interview, Rashid once said of her upbringing: ‘‘We have slept on the mattress of women's education and covered ourselves with the quilt of women's education from our earliest consciousness."